NUKnightLab/foundation-blueline/README.md

-# Local Blueline development
+# Local PurpleLine development

-For developing and deploying new Blueline styles.
-If you want to use Blueline in a project, all you need to do is include a link to it in the `head`.
+For developing and deploying new PurpleLine styles.
+If you want to use PurpleLine in a project, all you need to do is include a link to it in the `head`.
 See docs for more info.

-## Setting up Blueline
+## Setting up PurpleLine

-Blueline runs on the CSS framework [Foundation](http://foundation.zurb.com/).
+PurpleLine runs on the CSS framework [Foundation](http://foundation.zurb.com/).
 These instructions are adapted from Foundation's [manual install process.](http://foundation.zurb.com/docs/sass.html#nocli)

 ### Requirements